HunterKane/SQL-Data-Cleaning-Project/README.md

-# SQL-Data-Cleaning-Project

-## Data Source for the project can be found here: https://www.kaggle.com/datasets/swaptr/layoffs-2022
+# MySQL Data Cleaning Project

+## Purpose of Project
+- Clean and prepare the dataset for the Exploratory Data Process.

 ### Context

 Tech firms around the globe are fighting the economic slowdown.
 The slow consumer spending, higher interest rates by central banks, and strong dollars overseas are hinting toward a possible recession, and tech firms have started laying employees off.
 This economic slowdown has made Meta recently fire 13% of its workforce, which amounts to more than 11,000 employees.
 This dataset was made with the hope of enabling the Kaggle community to look into analyzing recent tech turmoil and discover useful insights.

-Import data and begin to
+**Import data and start to clean by**

 - 1. Check for duplicates and remove any
 - 2. Standardize data and fix errors